bbadzioch/ubgrade/README.md

 email address in the gradebook.

 Note that this function will send emails only to students for whom graded exam files are found.

+## Version changes

+**1.4**
+- Added an option to indicate which pages should be skipped from grading by setting their maximal score to 0.
+- Added an option to batch process files to prepare them for grading.
+- `qr_prefix` can be now an empty string.
+- Restructured `prepare_grading_tools` to simplify processing pages with missing data.
+- Some bug fixes.